 We found that the secret to perfect chocolate cream pie was to combine two different types of chocolate for a deeper, more complex flavor.
 Bittersweet or semisweet chocolate provides the main thrust of flavor and intensely flavored unsweetened chocolate lends depth.
-One ounce of unsweetened chocolate may not seem like much, but it gives this pie great flavor.
+One ounce unsweetened chocolate may not seem like much, but it gives this pie great flavor.
 For the best chocolate flavor and texture, we recommend using either Hershey’s Special Dark chocolate or Ghirardelli semisweet or bittersweet chocolate.

 Chocolate Cream Pie Recipe